MarkCruse/k3y-open-sessions/README.md

 ## Contributing

-Contributions, bug reports, and feature suggestions are welcome!
+Contributions are welcome!

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-You can also open an issue if you spot a bug or have an idea to improve the app.

-For major changes, please open a discussion first to make sure your idea fits the direction of the project.

-Thank you for helping improve the K3Y Open Slot Finder!
+If you'd like to help improve the K3Y Open Slot Finder, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.

 ## License
 This project is licensed under the MIT License.
 See the ```LICENSE``` file for details.